LaunchCodeEducation/java-web-development/src/chapters/thymeleaf-views/create-template.rst

 Open up your ``hello-spring`` project in IntelliJ and code along with the following video.

-..
-TODO: update with real repo and branch name

 .. admonition:: Note

 	We're assuming you've completed these :ref:`controllers-exercises` on your own ``hello-spring`` application and committed your